Ayan-Bhaumik/Federated-Contrastive-Autoencoder-for-IoMT-Anomaly-Detection/README.md

-# Federated Learning for IoT Anomaly Detection
+# Federated Learning for IoMT Anomaly Detection

 This project demonstrates a federated learning approach for anomaly detection in IoT environments using an autoencoder neural network.